OneTouch AT G2 and 10G Network Assistant

 Connect the OneTouch AT inline between an IP phone and the network for real-time troubleshooting and analysis.
 The VoIP analysis test reveals issues related to PoE, DHCP, TFTP, SIP, and SCCP.
 The test provides visibility into unencrypted SIP and SCCP traffic to debug VoIP phone problems and quantify the quality of a VoIP call.
 Simultaneous capture of the VoIP conversation is optional.

 Capture wired and AutoTest traffic when a packet-level view is required to solve a complex network or application issue.
 Filter the traffic to capture what is most important.
 Export the capture file to a PC for decoding and analysis using protocol analysis software.
 Capture wired traffic on a single port, on two ports aggregated, or inline between a client device and the network.
 Inline capture avoids the complexity, time and cost associated with standalone taps or configuring switch mirror ports.
-The OneTouch AT with G2 Module can capture VoIP traffic, and Wi-Fi traffic by channel and mode (20 MHz or 40 MHz+).
+The OneTouch AT with G2 module can capture VoIP traffic, and Wi-Fi traffic by channel and mode (20 MHz or 40+ MHz).

 Collaborate with peers, consultants, integrators and vendors more effectively by sharing packet captures, screen shots and AutoTest reports.
-Remotely control and view the user interface and remotely access files using a PC, tablet or smart phone.
+Remotely control and view the user interface and remotely access files using a PC, laptop, tablet or smart phone.
 Attach a web cam to the OneTouch AT to share a view of the test environment.

 Save test results

 Save the test results to share with colleagues or outside parties.
-A report serves as trouble ticket documentation, as a record of historical performance for benchmarking or as a certification report after new infrastructure deployment and turn up.
+A report serves as trouble ticket documentation, as a record of historical performance for benchmarking or as a certification report after new infrastructure deployment and activation.
 Define which test results to include in the report (AutoTest, Wired Analysis, Wi-Fi Analysis, Tools Settings, and VoIP Analysis) and the report format (PDF, XML).
 Open the results in a spreadsheet for flexibility in results analysis.

 Simplify AutoTest profile creation while learning about the tester's capabilities by running the Setup Wizard.
 The wizard simplifies profile creation with step-by-step guided instructions, yes/no prompts, on-screen help and graphical progress indicators.
 Experienced users can bypass the wizard if desired.